When Bousfield localizations and homotopy idempotent functors meet again: Basics on semimodel structures

 Of course, left semimodel categories can also be defined.
 The more concise way to do so is by appealing to duality: $\M=(\Mrect,\Cof,\Eq,\Fib)$ is a \emph{Fresse} (resp. \emph{(co)Spitzweck}) \emph{left semimodel} category iff $\M^{\text{op}}=(\Mrect^{\text{op}},\Fib^{\text{op}},\Eq^{\text{op}},\Cof^{\text{op}})$ is a Fresse (resp. (co)Spitzweck) right semimodel category.

 \begin{rem} A condensed way to record what the axioms for the three variants of right semimodel structures are is given by the following diagram

-It is also useful to consider that $(\Cof,\AFib)$ and $(\ACof,\Fib)$ in a Fresse right semimodel structure are not wfs, but we can call them \emph{right wfs} motivated by their axioms.
-Thus, passing to (co)Spitzweck semimodel structures only asks for an enhancement of one of those right wfs to a wfs. \end{rem}
+It is also useful to consider that $(\Cof,\AFib)$ and $(\ACof,\Fib)$ in a Fresse right semimodel structure are not wfs, but a sort of \emph{right wfs}.
+Thus, passing from Fresse to (co)Spitzweck semimodel structures asks for an enhancement of one of those right wfs to a wfs. \end{rem}

 \begin{notat} In the sequel, by semimodel category we understand any of the variants: left or right Fresse/(co)Spitzweck semimodel structure.
-If we also specify a direction, e.g. left semimodel category, we want to make reference to any variant of left semimodel structure. \end{notat}
+If we also specify a direction, e.g. left semimodel category, we want to refer to any variant of left semimodel structure. \end{notat}

 \begin{rems} A couple of simple observations: \begin{itemize} \item There are even weaker variants of semimodel categories whose lifting axioms are related to another structured homotopical category via an adjunction, see \cite[Section 1]{barwick_left_2010} and \cite[Subsection 12.1.9]{fresse_modules_2009}. \item There is a natural notion of cofibrantly generated left or right semimodel structure (\cite[Definition 1.21]{barwick_left_2010} and \cite[Subsection 12.1.3]{fresse_modules_2009}). \item It seems that there is not a clear consensus on what \emph{tractable} means for (semi)model categories.
 In contrast with \cite{barwick_left_2010}, we call a (semi)model structure \emph{tractable} if it is cofibrantly generated and its generating sets can be chosen to have cofibrant domains (they are core cofibrations). \end{itemize} \end{rems}